 Welcome!
 Please find information regarding financial aid for graduate degree programs below and on the following information page: Federal Student Aid for Graduate and Professional Students.
-Students must first apply and be accepted for admission in a degree seeking program before consideration for financial aid will be given.
+Students must first apply and be accepted for admission in a degree-seeking program before consideration for financial aid will be given.
 Graduate certificate programs are not eligible for federal financial assistance1.
 Additionally, students that are provisionally admitted into a graduate degree program will have aid awarded up until the provisional allowance of credits have been attempted, and therefore must be fully admitted beyond the allowance of credits on provisional status to continue receiving aid.
 All classes and coursework must be required for the degree for federal aid eligibility.

 How to apply for financial aid:

 - Complete the Free Application for Federal Student Aid (FAFSA).
 Be sure to list Carson-Newman’s Title IV code as 003481.
 Complete the FAFSA at least two months prior to your intended enrollment date.

 - Enroll at least half-time with 6 credit hours required for your degree for all programs.

 - You will receive an electronic notification to your Carson-Newman email account when your award is ready to review and accept or reject through your C-N Connect Account.
 If, at the time your award is prepared, you do not have a C-N email or C-N Connect account, you will be mailed an award letter that you will be required to return with signatures confirming your acceptance or rejection of aid.